wp-plugins/target-visitors/readme.txt

 == Installation ==

-1. Upload folder `wp-target-visitors` to `/wp-content/plugins/` directory.
+1. Upload folder `target-visitors` to `/wp-content/plugins/` directory.
 2. Activate the plugin `Target Visitors`.
 3. Open Plugin options.
 4. "Message" area is message that will be display to your target visitors.
 Here you can use tags: